Biography

 established and has made available his complete catalog of works for

-concert band including those previously published by others for
+concert band including those previously published by others for which he

 In 2005 Ed Madden and his wife Kathy have made their home in

-other passions, landscaping and gardening.
+music groups, and landscaping and gardening.

-© Copyright 2010 Coach Lane Music
+Lane Music